BaruchYoussin/simulating_birkhoff_billiards/README.md

 ## Summary: TL;DR

-This repository contains the code we created in an unsuccessful attempt to disprove the Birkhoff-Poritsky conjecture for a specific billiard.
+This repository contains the code we created during our (unsuccessful) attempt to disprove the Birkhoff-Poritsky conjecture for a specific billiard.

+The repository includes:

-Our code contains a library that can be used for simulating general Birkhoff billiards whose boundary is given analytically by their support functions.
+- A library for simulating general Birkhoff billiards with boundaries defined analytically via their support functions.

-It also contains the scripts that simulate the specific billiard we have tried.
+- Scripts used to simulate a particular billiard table we studied.

 The billiard boundary we used, is nice, simple and analytic.
-Nevertheless, our results show chaotic behavior (intersecting separatrices) only at distances of $10^{-46}$ from a hyperbolic periodic point of order 9;
+Nevertheless, our results show chaotic behavior (intersecting separatrices) only at distances of about $10^{-46}$ from a hyperbolic periodic point of order 9.
-the orbits we have calculated that pass near this point at distances of $10^{-19}$ - $10^{-21}$, do not exhibit any chaotic behavior.
+Orbits passing near this point at distances of $10^{-19}$ - $10^{-21}$ do not exhibit any chaotic behavior.

 ## Mathematical summary

-Birkhoff-Poritsky conjectured that the only integrable billiards in the plane are ellipses.
-We examine a specific billiard table (see the formulas below) which is rotationally symmetric with respect to the angle of $\pi/3$ and has an invariant curve of 6-periodic orbits.
+The Birkhoff-Poritsky conjecture posits that ellipses are the only integrable billiards in the plane.
+We studied a specific billiard table (defined below) that is rotationally symmetric with respect to an angle of $\pi/3$ and possesses an invariant curve of 6-periodic orbits.

-Our experiments show that this billiard is not integrable due to complicated behaviour of separatrices near hyperbolic periodic orbits.
+Our experiments demonstrate non-integrability of this billiard due to the complex behavior of separatrices near hyperbolic periodic points.

-We refer to a recent paper [[1]](#1) for the conjecture and further references, and in particular, for the notion of support function that we use to define a billiard boundary.
+For the conjecture, relevant references, and the concept of support functions used to define billiard boundaries, see [[1]](#1).

 <a id="1">[1]</a>
 The Birkhoff-Poritsky conjecture for centrally-symmetric billiard tables.
-Bialy, Misha; Mironov, Andrey E.
+Bialy, Misha; Mironov, Andrey E.<br/>
 Ann. of Math.
 (2) 196 (2022), no. 1, 389–413.
 [https://doi.org/10.4007/annals.2022.196.1.2](https://doi.org/10.4007/annals.2022.196.1.2)
 </br>[MR4429262](https://mathscinet.ams.org/mathscinet/article?mr=4429262)